enilsen16/Eefgilm/README.md

 #Description:

-This gem automatically modifies a ruby gemfile to make them a little easier to read, it does this by alphabetizing the gems, removing all comments, and removing all whitespace including leading and trailing.
+Eefgilm automatically modifies a ruby gemfile to make them a little easier to read, it does this by alphabetizing the gems, removing all comments, and removing all whitespace including leading and trailing.

-These Gemfile best practices are all based on the [blog post](http://mcdowall.info/posts/gemfile-best-practices-and-discourse/) written by John McDowall.
+These Gemfile best practices are all loosely based on a [blog post](http://mcdowall.info/posts/gemfile-best-practices-and-discourse/) written by John McDowall.

 ###These best practices are: